 The five descriptors describe different levels of student performance.
 In using these descriptors, schools 'match' each of their students to the descriptor which best fits the student's overall achievement in the course.
 The corresponding grade for that descriptor is then awarded to the student.
-All course performance descriptors can be downloaded via <a href="https://example.com/new-student-stu
+All course performance descriptors can be downloaded via the NESA website, through each respective subject's page.